whisthq/mimalloc/readme.md

 git push origin <current branch>
 ```

-Note that `whist-main`, the default branch on this repository, should be based off of the latest stable release tag from upstream mimalloc.
+Note that `main`, the default branch on this repository, should be based off of the latest stable release tag from upstream mimalloc.

 ## Building